AluminumShark/Social-Debate-AI/docs/LEARNING_NOTE.md

 ---

-# Part 5: Interview Cheat Sheet
+# Part 5: Key Concepts Summary

-## 5.1 Common Interview Questions
+## 5.1 FAQ & Deep Dive

 **Q: Why use PPO over DQN?**
 *   **A**: DQN only works for discrete actions and value-based.
 PPO is Actor-Critic, works for both, and handles stochastic policies (better for debate variety) with greater stability.